carolinebea/myportfoio/README.md

 ## Description

-We're learning to use React and I made this personal portfolio to show to potential employers to showcase all that I have learned in Coding Bootcamp and to provide ways to get in touch with me.
+We're learning to use React and I made this personal portfolio to present to potential employers to showcase all that I have learned in Coding Bootcamp and to provide ways to get in touch with me.

 ## License